TheGloriousGenesis/CS_Learning/Machine_Learning/Overview_ML/README.md

 H_{\theta}(x) = \theta_{i} + \theta_{j}x
 $$

+Where the theta values are chosen based on values that minimise the squared distance between the dataset and line of best fit

 This is used to estimate the real model.

 Cost function (also called the error function) used to see if regression model is viable!
 A common cost function tends to be